 Traditionally, friendly in-person interactions between staff and guests have been the backbone of a great guest experience.
 However, as Bob Dylan once noted, the “the times they are a-changin'.”

-Today, industry data shows that 73 percent of guests prefer to use hotel technology that prevents them from socializing with hotel staff or other visitors.
+Today, industry data shows that 73 percent of guests prefer to use hotel technology such as a guest experience platform that prevents them from socializing with hotel staff or other visitors.
 This means the great guest experience hoteliers need to provide to the majority of their guests is a digital one.
 It is true that there is a minority of guests who want in-person interactions with staff, and having digital solutions doesn’t preclude these guests from going to the front desk when they want information or fresh towels.
 However, they are indeed a shrinking minority and forward-looking hoteliers should be primarily concerned with the tech-loving majority.

 Utilizing the right types of hotel technology can make or break a guest experience and have serious knock-on effects through everything from bookings to online reviews and word-of-mouth advertising.